 Takoma Park prides itself on its progressive values.
-It is a Nuclear Free Zone, a recognized Tree City (and Azalea City), and was among the first cities in the country to extend voting privileges for City elections to 16- and 17-year-old residents.
+It is a Sanctuary City, Nuclear Free Zone, a nationally recognized Tree City (and Azalea City) and was among the first cities in the country to extend voting privileges for City elections to 16- and 17-year-old residents and non-US citizens.
 The city boasts an established rent stabilization program and a Tree Ordinance aimed at preserving and expanding the city's urban forest.
 Since its inception as a planned commuter suburb in 1883, it has remained an attractive and popular place to live, work, and play.
 It is noted as one of the most progressive municipalities in the region.